Tweeting Troll-Free Is A Form Of Male Privilege, And Alex Blank Millard Just Proved It

 While tweeting as a woman, Millard got replies like "You are fat, unattractive and a disgrace to the white race."
 But as a man, she was able to tweet about rape culture with only favorites and retweets in response.
 Buzzfeed even used a screenshot of one of her tweets as the first example of public response to the shooting of a Latina girl by cops — a strange choice given that she appeared to be a white man, she noted.

 Combined, these experiences illuminate what trolling really is.
 Trolling is about much more than a bunch of 16-year-olds in their parents' basements who have nothing better to do than hurl nasty comments at strangers (though it is about that, too).
 It's the result of a widespread belief that men's opinions matter more than women's, and that women lack the right to basic privacy and respect.
 Trolls don't spew their hate indiscriminately.
 They target women who disrupt accepted ideas about a woman's place by having strong voices and make men who don't want to acknowledge their privilege or sexism uncomfortable by exposing it.
 Millard eloquently described trolling as a reflection of larger societal efforts to silence women:

+Like Millard, I have been a victim of trolling and have observed a stark contrast between how people respond to me and to men who say the same things.
+After reading a piece about the backlash I received for identifying as a feminist on my online dating profiles, a male OKCupid user told me that writing "feminist" on his profile has only served to connect him with like-minded individuals.
+This benefit comes at a cost for me as a writer, social media user, and online dater.
 But in my experience, supportive words go a long way to counter trolls' disproportionately loud voices.
 Men who have the privilege of tweeting about gender inequality without being called fat, ugly, or stupid can use this privilege to back up women who aren't as fortunate.
 And perhaps they can add misogynistic trolling to their repertoire of injustices to tweet about — because online harassment is a manifestation of widespread societal misogyny.
 Images: Eirik Solheim/Flickr, Alex Blank Millard/Twitter